roslyncode/clubwebsite/workshops/2020-21/TV Show Ratings/readme/README.md

 # Workshop 7: TV Show Ratings

 In this workshop we will be using python to scrape Episode Ratings from imdb.
 We will once again be importing BeautifulSoup!
 The goal of this project is to get the season number, episode number, title, airdate, rating, total votes, and description for each episode in a TV Show to use for analysis in a future workshop.
-For this workshop, we’ll be using

 ### Step 1: Set up Python File with Beautiful Soup and Requests
 Like previous workshops, we will need to import Beautiful soup and Requests packages